 - 6 presser feet included

-- LED-lit work area
+- LED light in work area

 Brother includes six presser feet with this model: blind stitch, narrow hem, button, zipper, buttonhole and zigzag.

 While this machine has a wealth of features, it isn’t big or bulky.
 The machine weighs just 12.6 pounds and is 12.1” x 5.9” x 15.3.”